 It is important to research and learn more about the effects of Covid-19 on patients with cancer and other comorbidities.
 Covid-19 is known to affect those who were and are immunocompromised, individuals that have cancer and get Covid-19 have a higher likelihood of developing severe symptoms.
 In addition, patients that are undergoing chemotherapy also have a higher likelihood of contracting the virus.
-Individuals with blood cancers are also at a higher risk of getting severely infected due to their abnormal levels of immune cells that produce to fight against viruses. is being conducted by the National Cancer Institute in an effort to learn more about Covid-19 and its effects on cancer patients which can help medical staff manage the patient’s treatment and decisions when it comes to their health.
+Individuals with blood cancers are also at a higher risk of getting severely infected due to their abnormal levels of immune cells that produce antibodies to fight against viruses.
+A large study of individuals with cancer who have Covid-19 is being conducted by the National Cancer Institute in an effort to learn more about Covid-19 and its effects on cancer patients which can help medical staff manage the patient’s treatment and decisions when it comes to their health.

 SARS-CoV-2 is part of the coronavirus family which is common in people and animals.
 It causes respiratory disease and many other symptoms.
 It is recommended by the CDC for individuals that have cancer and other diseases to get the Covid-19 vaccine.
 The booster shot is also recommended for cancer patients in order to strengthen the immune system and provide longer protection against the virus.
 As the virus spreads it mutates and changes into new variants.
 The variant can either spread easily between people or become resistant to treatment and vaccines.